conor-mccaffrey/pands-project2021/README.md

-# pands-project2021
+# Project for Programming and Scripting module GMIT 2021 (pands-project 2021)
 ## Author : Conor McCaffrey

-### Project for Programming and Scripting module GMIT 2021
+### Introduction to task

-#### Overview of Iris Dataset, it's attributes and it's application to Python
+### Overview of Iris Dataset, it's attributes, and it's application to Python

-#### Investigation of the Fisher's Iris Data Set
+### Investigation of the Fisher's Iris Data Set